 These numbers have continuously been increasing for the subsequent elections.
-In the May 19th 2009 statewide special election, for example, the total number of both bilingual Korean precincts and required bilingual Korean poll officers were 227 and 265 respectively, recording an almost 90% increase in bilingual precincts and more than a 60% increase in required poll officers compared with those of the 2004 general election.
+In the November 2, 2010 Statewide General Election, for example, the total number of both bilingual Korean precincts and required bilingual Korean poll officers were 238 and 274 respectively, recording an almost a 98% increase in Korean bilingual precincts and more than a 60% increase in required poll officers compared with those of the 2004 general election.